-This post was originally published by the HIMSS blog on May 8, 2015.
+This post was originally published on the HIMSS blog on May 8, 2015.

 Whether it's electronic medical records, computerized physician order entry, or e-prescribing, clinics and hospitals have historically approached health information technology (HIT) purchases as they would any other major piece of medical equipment — find it, buy it, and then figure out how to re-engineer the nature and flow of clinical care in order to use it.